Create a tool to draw members for Beyond Lunch

 ④ Randomly divide into groups

-This is not a Unity function, but C# code.
+This isn't a Unity feature, it's C# code.

 Loading data from a Scriptable Object